 For as long as most of us can remember, US Savings Bonds have been a safe place to save and invest money.
 There may not be a great deal of growth opportunity in savings bonds or US Treasury Bonds when compared to some other investments, however, there is very little risk involved with these investments.
 When compared to a traditional savings account, the US savings bond ranks right up there as one of the safest savings tools available.

-Savings bonds differ from savings accounts held in financial institutions which are insured by the FDIC in that they are backed by the United States government.
+Savings bonds differ from savings accounts held in financial institutions that are insured by the FDIC in that they are backed by the United States government.
 Popular as gifts for children, students and family members it becomes important for recipients to understand how and when to cash in their savings.
 Here we look at how you can redeem US savings bonds to collect their cash value.

 What Are US Savings Bonds?

 United States Savings Bonds are a type of government debt which is issued by the U.S. Department of Treasury through the Bureau of the Public Debt.
-Essentially, when you buy a Savings Bond, you are loaning the US Treasury some of your hard earned money, with the promise they will repay it.
+Essentially, when you buy a Savings Bond, you are loaning the US Treasury some of your hard-earned money, with the promise they will repay it.
 US Savings Bonds are considered one of the most secure forms of bonds in the world.

 The debt financing instruments of the United States Federal government include Treasury Bills, Treasury Notes, Treasury Bonds, and Treasury Inflation Protected Securities, which are all often simply referred to as “treasuries.”